-Whether you’re new to the world of cultured foods or a seasoned fermented foodie, I’ve got two great treats for you I’m sure you’ll love – first up, a sour pickle recipe from Jenny at Nourished Kitchen – the goddess of cultured foods.
+Whether you're new to the world of cultured foods or a seasoned fermented foodie, you're going to love this sour pickle recipe from Jenny at Nourished Kitchen – the goddess of cultured foods.
 For me, achieving the perfect pickle is a personal goal, and I think this is the recipe to take me to pickle nirvana.

 photo courtesy of Nourished Kitchen